Americans are angry.

 What does a legacy of war say about this exceptional Nation?

-An exceptional nation that honors our solders as great heroes, greater patriots in our media, in our entertainment media.
+An exceptional nation that honors our solders as great heroes, great patriots, all worshipped in our media, in our entertainment media.
 Heroes that have given their lives to protect our freedom, yet our Veterans, with no better phrase to state it, are treated like crap by the Government they protect and by the very public which hails them as heroes.
 I’m angry about that, angry that the Veteran suicide rate is so fantastically high, almost one every hour, and angrier that few claim to even be aware of that fact.
 I’m angry that we have a civilian population of young and ageing vets that are damaged.

 I’m angry at what we have become as a people, as a nation.
 I’m angry at what our priorities have become.
 I’m angry at those, without knowing who they are, who have driven a huge wedge between myself and my friends, and even family members.
 I’m angry at myself for allowing that wedge to exist, and I’m angrier at those who refuse to comprise, much less listen, and relish driving that wedge deeper into the soul of all Americans for their personal welfare, their personal agenda, and their personal view of what this Nation should look like.